benhoff/blog/content/pyqt-signals-slots.rst

 :slug: pyqt-signals-slots
 :summary: Figuring out how to use signals and slots

-Ok, so we've gone through some basic `layout management`_ in addition to a conversation about some `interface design`_, now when I click buttons I want things to happen!
+As part of our `PyQt Tutorial series`_, we've gone through some basic `layout management`_ in addition to a conversation about some `interface design`_... but now when I click buttons I want things to happen!

 In order to achieve that goal, we're going to have to learn about signals and slots.

 Let me let you in on a little secret.
 Signals and slots?
 They're magical.
 Seriously, they are pretty cool.

 Let's go back to our face recognition example.
-This time since we know layouts due to the `layout management`_ post, we're going to build our own widget so that we can better hook up our signals and slots.
+If you're jumping around, you can catch up to the source code that we're starting at `here`_.
+This time, since we know layouts due to the `layout management`_ post, we're going to build our own widget so that we can better hook up our signals and slots.

 This is going to track closely to the `face detection post`_ where I originally created this widget.